chememjc/kbled/README.md

 sudo kbled 0 63 0 255 0 0
 ```

 It sets up a shared memory space that `kbledclient` (called from an unprivileged account) can interact with to modify the keyboard led settings along with a semaphore for accessing the array.
-The default scan time is 100 ms (dynamically updatable through `kbledclient` or permanently in the `kbled` source code) so the max delay between hitting the caps lock key and the color changing should be 100 ms plus whatever delay is present due to the `IT829x` controller.
+The default scan time is 100 ms (dynamically updatable through `kbledclient` or permanently in the `kbled` source code) so the max delay between hitting the caps lock key and the color changing should be 100 ms plus whatever delay is present due to the `IT829x` controller.  `kbledclient` and other programs can interact with `kbled` to change the state of LEDs, it just handles updating color based upon caps lock, num lock and scroll lock keys and waits for updates to its shared memory array from external sources to write those changes to the keyboard LED state.

 ### `kbledclient` user space client:
 This program interacts with the running `kbled` daemon to modify the LED configuration of the keyboard.
 The LEDs can be changed all together by changing the backlight and focus colors or on a per-key basis.
 Here are the command line parameters: